 Are you facing the changes not visible in Elementor error?
-Elementor offers you live preview features so whatever you change you can view it instantly.
+Elementor offers you live preview features so that whatever you change you can view it instantly.
 But sometimes you edit a page, change many elements and publish the page but your changes are not visible on the live page.

 Elementor makes it super easy to create or customize your website.
-You can change your background color, font color, text color, add different sections and everything with Elementor.
+You can change your background color, font color, text color, add different sections, and everything with Elementor.
 But sometimes after editing your page you click on the Save or Publish button none of your changes appear on your website.

 Here in this article, we will discuss the reason for this problem and of course, we will show you the solution to this error too.